-(c) Approaches to deal with endogeneity/multiple equilibria in games of complete information.
-Then, we will go through different approaches that have been used in this literature to deal with the problems of endogeneity and multiple equilibria.
+(c) Dealing with endogeneity and multiple equilibria in games of complete information.
+We will go through different approaches that have been used in this literature to deal with the problems of endogeneity and multiple equilibria.
 It is worthwhile to distinguish two groups of approaches or methods.

 The first group of methods is characterized by imposing restrictions that imply equilibrium uniqueness for any value of the exogenous variables.
 Of course, firm homogeneity is a type of assumption that implies equilibrium uniqueness.
 But there are other assumptions that imply uniqueness even when firms are heterogeneous.
-For instance, a triangular structure in the strategic interactions between firms (Heckman, Econometrica 1978), or sequential entry decisions (Berry, Econometrica 1993) imply equilibrium uniqueness.
+For instance, a triangular structure in the strategic interactions between firms (Heckman, 1978), or sequential entry decisions (Berry, 1992) imply equilibrium uniqueness.
 Given these assumptions, these papers deal with the endogeneity problem by using a maximum likelihood approach.

 The second group of methods do not impose equilibrium uniqueness.
-The pioneering work by

-Jovanovic (Econometrica 1989) and Tamer (2003) were important contributions for this approach.
-These authors showed (Jovanovic for a general stylized econometric model, and Tamer for a two-player binary choice game) that identification and multiple equilibria are very different issues in econometric models.
-Models with multiple equilibria can be (point) identified, and we do not need to impose equilibrium uniqueness as a form to get identification.
+The pioneering work by Jovanovic (1989) and Tamer (2003) were important contributions to this approach.
+These authors showed (Jovanovic for a general but stylized econometric model, and Tamer for a two-player binary choice game) that identification and multiple equilibria are very different issues in econometric models.

+Models with multiple equilibria can be (point or set) identified, and we do not need to impose equilibrium uniqueness as a form to get identification.
 Multiple equilibria can be a computational nuisance in the estimation of these models, but it is not an identification problem.
-This simple idea has generated a significant and growing literature that deals with computational simple methods to estimate models with multiple equilibria, and more specifically with the estimation of discrete games.
+This simple idea has generated a significant and growing literature that deals with computationally simple methods to estimate models with multiple equilibria, and more specifically with the estimation of discrete games. (d) Games of incomplete information.
+Our next step will be to relax the assumption of complete information by introducing some variables that are private information to each firm.
+We will see that the identification and estimation of these models can be significantly simpler than in the case of models of complete information.